The Future of Parent Teacher Communication

 Edlio is an organization that focuses on developing technology that connects school and home in better, more effective ways.
 Here are some of the exciting, new trends happening in parent-teacher communication that can inspire your communication methods.

 Personalization in Parent Teacher Communication

 No two students are exactly the same, and no two parents are the alike either.
 Therefore, to successfully connect with parents, it is important to reach them where they are.
 Many parents can receive email, text messages, calls, and push notifications; however, because of their schedule or work style, they may be more responsive to one over the other.
 A parent’s preferred method of communication can easily be conveyed to their child’s school, and more and more it is being taken into account when a teacher needs to grab the attention of the parent.
-Instead of receiving robocall after robocall, schools can now send a quick text or push notification through a parent teacher app to communicate quickly!
+Instead of receiving robocall after robocall, schools can now send a quick text or push notification through your CMS to communicate quickly!

 Analytics in Parent Teacher Communication

 Anybody who has ever worked in a school has struggled with a parent who is hard to reach.
 Either they are so busy that important notices about their child simply go unnoticed, or they just prefer a more hands-off approach.
 With advances in data management and analytics, some schools now have technology platforms that can track which of their communication platforms are proving to be most effective.
 For those particularly challenging parents, school administrators can even go and discover which messages they have opened in the past to see what could be the best way of grabbing their attention.

 Because parent involvement is important to a child’s success in school, school leaders can also use data to track which campaigns attempting to increase parent involvement have been the most successful and incorporate them into future years.
 The messages and campaigns that are not being noticed by parents can be pushed aside in order to devote more energy and resources to grabbing parents’ attention using the methods that have proved to be superior.